 “Anti-Inflammatory” has become a popular buzzword in the world of cancer and nutrition.
 Certain foods get marketed to us for their anti-inflammatory properties, which become connected to improved health.

-In reality, there is no specific “anti-inflammatory diet” you can follow.
-There’s much more to the relationship between what we eat and inflammation than we’re led to believe.
-So, let’s take a deeper dive into what this actually means so you can make more informed decisions about how you eat.
+While there is no specific “anti-inflammatory diet” you can follow, there is much more to the relationship between what we eat and inflammation than we’re led to believe.
+Almost all plant-based foods will add more of the nutrients you need for a healthy immune system and anti-inflammatory benefits.

-The gastrointestinal tract (GI) has approximately 150 times more surface area than your skin.
-And it also makes up roughly 60% of our immune system because it contains the largest concentration of immune cells in our bodies.
+The gastrointestinal tract (GI) has approximately 150 times more surface area than your skin and it also makes up roughly 60% of our immune system because it contains the largest concentration of immune cells in our bodies.
+Let that soak in for a moment: Our gut and our immune system are directly connected!

 A person’s ability to interact with the world around them and remain healthy is dependent to a large extent on a healthy immune system.
 The immune system fights foreign invaders to your body, like pathogenic bacteria and viruses, and destroys cells within the body when they become cancerous.